 The Department encourages diversity among applicants to the program and plans of study developed for individual students.
 Students come to the PhD program with various backgrounds including clinical or nonclinical education and experience.
 Some have worked in the fields of Speech-Language Pathology or Audiology and are returning for the PhD, while others pursue the PhD along with the clinical degree (either in sequence or concurrently).

 Students in the PhD program work closely with their primary mentor, who is identified prior to admission to the program.
 Students are advised by the primary mentor along with several other faculty members whom the student selects to be on their program committee.
 Each individualized plan of study that includes coursework and a range of research experiences with members of the UArizona faculty, both inside the Department and in related departments.
 Students engage in scholarly, publishable research endeavors throughout their course of study at the University of Arizona.
 See recent publications with student co-authors.

-SLHS has a tradition of sending students to ASHA's Minority Student Leadership Program (MSLP).
+SLHS has a tradition of engaging our students with ASHA's Minority Student Leadership Program (MSLP).